haneylab/RNA_Seq/Workshop/Get_started.md

 * [RStudio](https://www.rstudio.com/products/rstudio/download/) (Desktop version)
 * Files – from OwnCloud in the `Data_Andrew/` directory

+It is helpful if you download the workshop_files into a new folder dedicated to this workshop.

 ## R Packages
 Open RStudio and try to get familiar with the layout.
 By default, on the left side is a console.
 This is where you can type code.
 Type into the console: